pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

 #### Stop log backup

 Because you already created a `Backup` CR named `demo1-log-backup-azblob` when you started log backup, you can stop the log backup by modifying the same `Backup` CR.
-The priority of all operations are: stop log backup > delete log backup data > start log backup.
+The priority of all operations is: stop log backup > delete log backup data > start log backup.

 ```shell
 kubectl edit backup demo1-log-backup-azblob -n backup-test